-Irish painter and printmaker John Kelly studied at the National College of Art and Design, Dublin.
-Kelly represented Ireland at Cagnes-sur-Mer in 1977, where he won first prize.
-He went on to win the Oireachtas Waterford Glass Award in 1975, the Irish Exhibition of Living Art Carroll's Award in 1980, and the Oireachtas Douglas Hyde Gold Medal in 1992.
-Kelly served as director of the Graphic Studio in Dublin for over 10 years.
-He was also a founding member of the Black Church Print Studio.
-He lectured in Printmaking at the National College of Art and Design and was a Member of the Royal Hibernian Academy.
-Kelly was elected as a member of Aosdána in 1996.
+Irish painter and printmaker John Kelly attended the National College of Art and Design, Dublin.
+Kelly represented Ireland at Cagnes-sur-Mer in 1977 and received numerous prizes for his work.
+Kelly served as director of the Graphic Studio in Dublin for over 10 years and was a founding member of the Black Church Print Studio.
+He lectured in Printmaking at the National College of Art and Design.
+He was a member of the Royal Hibernian Academy and was elected to Aosdána in 1996.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.